jrouwe/JoltPhysics/Docs/Architecture.md

 The narrow phase queries are all handled through the [GJK](@ref GJKClosestPoint) and [EPA](@ref EPAPenetrationDepth) algorithms.

-### Collision filtering
+### Collision Filtering {#collision-filtering}

-As touched upon in the Broad Phase section, there are various collision filtering functions:
+As touched upon in the @ref broad-phase section, there are various collision filtering functions:

 * Broadphase layer: Each broad phase layer will result in it's own quad tree so you should not have too many of them.
-See the Broad Phase section for more information.
+See the @ref broad-phase section for more information.
 At this stage, the object layer is tested against the broad phase trees that are relevant by checking the [ObjectVsBroadPhaseLayerFilter](@ref ObjectVsBroadPhaseLayerFilter).
 * Object layer: Once the broad phase layer test succeeds, we will test object layers vs object layers through [ObjectLayerPairFilter](@ref ObjectLayerPairFilter) (used for simulation) and [ObjectLayerFilter](@ref ObjectLayerFilter) (used for collision queries).
 * Group filter: Most expensive filtering (bounding boxes already overlap), used only during simulation.
 Allows you fine tune collision e.g. by discarding collisions between bodies connected by a constraint.
 See [GroupFilter](@ref GroupFilter) and implementation for ragdolls [GroupFilterTable](@ref GroupFilterTable).
 * Body filter: This filter is used instead of the group filter if you do collision queries like CastRay.
 See [BodyFilter](@ref BodyFilter).